MSC Industrial (MSM)

 Founded in NYC’s Little Italy, MSC Industrial Direct (NYSE:MSM) provides industrial supplies and equipment, offering vast and reliable selection for customers such as contractors

-• Customers postponed purchases of its products and services this cycle as its revenue declined by 3.2% annually over the last two years
+• Products and services are facing significant end-market challenges during this cycle as sales have declined by 3% annually over the last two years

 • Organic revenue growth fell short of our benchmarks over the past two years and implies it may need to improve its products, pricing, or go-to-market strategy